astrivant/polyad/docs/development/mutation-diagrams.md

 | `Independence` | Records assumptions for swapping two operations in an admitted batch |
 | `MutationPlan` | Collects operations, ordering evidence, independence records and batches |

-No model currently stores a full configuration diagram or a higher-dimensional proof.
-Use these patterns to explain adapter contracts and write focused tests;
+Use these diagram patterns to explain adapter contracts and write focused tests;
 use [mutation plans](mutations.md) to enforce the modeled constraints at execution.